AmenJlili/Console-debugger-tool-for-SOLIDWORKS-PDM-Professional-addins/README.md

 - Multi-selection is enabled.
 - No need to debug using explorer.exe or notepad.exe.
 # Usage
-- Use the compiled binaries from the release page.
+- Download the compiled binaries from the release page.
+- Right-click on the downloaded archive and click properties and click unblock.
+- Add PDMAddInDebugger.exe (from bin/debug) pathname to your VS project's start with program in the debug tab (if you're using C#) or in the build tab (if you're using VB.NET).
+- (optional) Add the PDM vault view local path as a command argument.

 Or
+- Clone repo.
+- Open sln file in VS.
 - Restore packages and build
-- Add binary file (from bin/debug) pathname to your VS project's start with program in the debug tab (if you're using C#) or in the build tab (if you're using VB.NET).
+- Add PDMAddInDebugger.exe (from bin/debug) pathname to your VS project's start with program in the debug tab (if you're using C#) or in the build tab (if you're using VB.NET).
 - (optional) Add the PDM vault view local path as a command argument.